An easy one pot vegan Indian pumpkin curry is a perfect fall or winter recipe with a melange of flavours.

-The combination of the sweetness of pumpkin and coconut milk with a heat from chillies and the aroma of spices makes this Indian pumpkin dish a treat for your pallet!
+The combination of the sweetness of pumpkin and coconut milk with a heat from chillies and the aroma of spices makes this coconut pumpkin curry a treat for your pallet!

-You only need a handful of stable pantry items and essential Indian spices to make this curry at home.
+You only need a handful of stable pantry items and essential Indian spices to make this coconut pumpkin curry at home.

 The ingredients listed will serve upto 4 adults.